top of page

 9. Dress for the occasion.

 It’s important to really consider the reason for getting the portraits done when deciding what to wear to your shoot.
 If the shoot is a small business or personal branding photoshoot, wear something that resonates with the brand or vibe you want your brand to get across.
-If you need a headshot for your company staff page on the company website, opt for something simpler, on the nicer end of business casual.
+If you need a headshot for your company staff page on the company website, opt for something simple, on the nicer end of business casual.
+Going completely wild and fun for a birthday shoot?
+Well the sky is the limit - utilize mood boards for inspo.

 10. Bring options and talk to your photographer.